mickfuzz/phd4/_posts/2022-1-23-project-and-design-approaches.md

 ## The Power of Communities

 A project based approach to learning coding and computing can be something that emerges from the home environment.
 For example enthusiastic older family members may take young people to Maker Fairs or engage in other community coding activities.
-Family members may buy creative computing kits or access resources such as YouTube videos or via specialist online forums.
+Family members may buy creative computing kits or access resources such as YouTube videos or via online forums for specialist subjects like robotics or game making.

 <!-- This kind of hobbyist forums and communication have been documented as being significant in the evolution of the home computer and Silicon Valley culture.
 If you put the name "Homebrew Computing Club" into a search engine you will find an interesting history. -->